-Never drive the boat directly behind a water skier in case the skier falls.
-As an example, a boat traveling at 40 km/hr (25 MPH) will overtake a fallen skier 61 m (200 ft.) in front of the boat in 5 seconds.
+Never drive your boat directly behind a water skier.

+Your boat traveling at 40 km/h (25 mph) will overtake a fallen skier who is 61 m (200 ft) in front of you in five seconds.

 Watch fallen skiers.

-When using the boat for water skiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to assist the skier.
+When using your boat for waterskiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to attend to the skier.
 The operator should always have the down skier in sight and never back up to the skier or anyone in the water.

 Report accidents.

-Boat operators are required by law to file a Boating Accident Report with their state boating law enforcement agency when the boat is involved in certain boating accidents.
-A boating accident must be reported if 1) there is loss of life or probable loss of life, 2) there is personal injury requiring medical treatment beyond first aid, 3) there is damage to boats or other property where the damage value exceeds \$500.00 or 4) there is complete loss of the boat.
+Boat operators are required by law to file a boating accident report with their state boating law enforcement agency when their boat is involved in certain boating accidents.
+A boating accident must be reported if 1) there is loss of life or probable loss of life, 2) there is personal injury requiring medical treatment beyond first aid, 3) there is damage to boats or other property where the damage value exceeds \$500.00, or 4) there is complete loss of the boat.
 Seek further assistance from local law enforcement.